 Stopping rainforest destruction by boosting rural prosperity

-The most effective, scientifically proven strategy for protecting forests from agricultural expansion, illegal logging, and mining—as well as from fires—is to build sustainable, rural economies in collaboration with communities that live in and around them.
-To that end, the Rainforest Alliance offers training to farmers in methods that generate higher yields on existing cropland, reducing the pressure to encroach on nearby forests; these methods also protect soils and waterways.
+The most effective, scientifically proven strategy for protecting forests from agricultural expansion, illegal logging, and mining—as well as from fires—is to build more sustainable, rural economies in collaboration with communities that live in and around them.
+To that end, the Rainforest Alliance offers training to farmers in methods that generate higher yields on existing cropland; these methods also protect soils and waterways.
 Our work with forest communities focuses on cultivating thriving businesses that harvest timber—or non-timber products like nuts and palm fronds—according to rigorous forest management plans.
 Trainings on financial literacy and business management also provide tools to support communities seeking alternatives to clearing forests, as do market connections to buyers who are committed to responsible sourcing.

-Communities we work with in the Maya Biosphere Reserve have achieved a net-positive reforestation rate in the forestland they manage through the application of this strategy.
+Communities we work with in the Maya Biosphere Reserve have achieved a net forest gain in the areas they manage through the application of this strategy.
 Partner communities in the Peruvian Amazon have created bustling businesses from sustainable timber, ecotourism, and Brazil nuts—all of which gird them against the advances of illegal loggers and miners.
 In Ghana, an innovative land management board we co-created with 36 cocoa farming communities (spread out over 29,000 hectares) carried out the planting of 58,600 native tree seedlings in degraded areas.
 In southern and central Mexico, cooperative forest communities have created thriving timber and furniture businesses with technical assistance from the Rainforest Alliance.

 Certification can be a powerful tool—in combination with other interventions—for transforming supply chains.
-Third-party sustainability certification programs like ours remain one of the most effective sustainable development tools available in the world today (as compared to company verification programs, which provide less transparency and independence).
-Certification can also catalyze training for smallholder farmers: When a company commits to purchasing certified crops, for example, it will often support farmers in meeting the requirements for certification by providing training on farming methods like the phasing out of dangerous pesticides, integrated weed management, record-keeping, composting, and soil fertility.
-We are currently developing a reimagined certification system, based on decades of expertise and experience as well as consultation with various stakeholders, to accelerate environmental, social, and economic improvement.
+Third-party sustainability certification programs like ours remain one of the most effective sustainable development tools available in the world today (as compared to company verification programs, which provide less transparency).
+Certification can also catalyze training for smallholder farmers: When a company commits to purchasing certified crops, for example, it will often support farmers in meeting the requirements for certification by providing trainings on phasing out dangerous pesticides, integrated weed management, record-keeping, composting, soil fertility, and more.
+We recently published our new and enhanced 2020 Certification Program to accelerate environmental, social, and economic improvement.